kunle123-ui/kunle/Smart-Contract.md

 ```
 **Using C++ API to Read Messages**

 So far we used the C API because it is the lowest level API that is directly exposed by EOS.IO to the WASM virtual machine.
-Fortunately, eoslib provides a higher level API that removes much of the boiler plate.
+Fortunately, eoslib provides a higher level API that removes much of the boilerplate.
 ```base
 /// eoslib/message.hpp
 namespace eosio {